Revocation and Reconstruction of Shared Quantum States: Introduction

-Quantum secret sharing (QSS) \cite{hillery, cleve99} deals with the problem of sharing of both classical as well as quantum secrets, however the resources used for secret sharing are purely quantum mechanical in nature.
-A typical protocol for quantum secret sharing, like many other tasks in quantum cryptography, uses entanglement as a cardinal resource, mostly pure entangled states.
-Karlsson et al.\cite{karlsson} studied quantum secret sharing protocols using bipartite pure entangled states as resources.
-Many authors investigated the concept of quantum secret sharing using tripartite pure entangled states and multi-partite states like graph states \cite{bandyopadhyay,bagherinezhad,lance,gordon,zheng, markham,markham08}.
-Q. Li et al. \cite{li} proposed semi-quantum secret sharing protocols taking maximally entangled GHZ state as resource.
+Over the past few decades we have seen rapid development of quantum information theory enabling us with various information processing tasks like, sending of quantum information \cite{bennett1993teleporting,sohail2023teleportation}, communication of classical information \cite{bennett1992communication,srivastava2019one}, key generation \cite{shor2000simple,ekert1991quantum}, remote state preparation \cite{bennett2005remote,pati2000minimum} and remote entanglement generation \cite{sazim2013study}, which are either better than the classical ways, or there are no classical means to carry out the tasks.
+Quantum secret sharing (QSS) \cite{hillery1999quantum,cleve1999share,singh2024controlled}, being one of such task, deals with the problem of sharing of both classical as well as quantum secrets.
+However, the resources used for secret sharing are purely quantum mechanical in nature.
+A typical protocol for quantum secret sharing, like many other tasks \cite{bennett1993teleporting,bennett1992communication,bennett2005remote,pati2023teleportation,wehner2018quantum,chakrabarty2010teleportation,chakrabarty2011deletion} uses quantum entanglement \cite{bell1964einstein} as a cardinal resource, mostly pure entangled states.
+Karlsson et al.\cite{karlsson1999quantum} studied quantum secret sharing protocols using bipartite pure entangled states as resources.
+Many authors investigated the concept of quantum secret sharing using tripartite pure entangled states and multi-partite states like graph states \cite{keet2010quantum,bandyopadhyay2000teleportation,li2009generation, markham2008graph,garg2024estimation,ma2025quantum,basak2025resource}.
+Q. Li et al. \cite{li2010semiquantum} proposed semi-quantum secret sharing protocols taking maximally entangled GHZ state as resource.
 In a realistic situation however, the secret sharing of classical or quantum information involves transmission of qubits through noisy channels that give rise to mixed states.
-Quantum secret sharing has also been realized in experiments \cite{tittel, schmid, schmid1, bogdanski}.
+Several works were done in this context where mixed and noisy entangled states were taken as a resource for the purpose of secret sharing \cite{adhikari2010probabilistic,ray2016sequential}.
+Quantum secret sharing has also been realized in experiments \cite{tittel2001experimental,schmid2005experimental,schmid2006experimental,bogdanski2008experimental,yan2025quantum,zhang2025high}, and various reconstruction circuits for quantum secret sharing are proposed \cite{chiwaki2025measurement}, and the security aspect was investigated separately \cite{grilo2025security}.
+Earlier, quantum state reconstruction and secret sharing are considered to be same until recently a more stricter definition of quantum secret sharing is introduced \cite{singh2024controlled} and subsequently the class of states for which the maximal secret reconstruction is possible has been identified \cite{abrol2024secret}.
+The old idea of sharing the information between the parties and then reconstructing the state at one location with the help of the party at the other location does not care about the limits of accessible information.
+It only ensures each party do not have full information and cannot access the secret independently.
+It is just referred to as controlled state reconstruction (CSR) in the reference \cite{singh2024controlled}, and in this article, we will be adapting the same terminology.\\ In section II, we build up the motivation for revoking the quantum state back after the sharing process, and before the reconstruction process.
+In section III, we explore the advantage of retaining a \textbf{quantum share}, by the dealer, and introduce our revocation and reconstruction protocol for one dealer and two share holders.
+We also provide an example of a resource state that is useful for our protocol.
+In section IV, we execute our protocol with a resource belonging to a class of four qubit pure entangled states \cite{verstraete2002four}.
+In particular, we find out the range of the parameters for the resource state, with which both, revocation at the dealer's location and the reconstruction at the share holder's location are possible. \\